TiSpH/csci5661/project1/README.md

 # Difficulties
 - Agents will jitter after reaching the end when TTC is enabled.
 Simply setting the velocity to zero will affect the application of force.
-- Did not find a good way to smooth orientation
+- Did not find a good way to smooth orientation naturally